New Media, Educator, Researcher and Designer

 1 PhD Completions1 PhD Current Supervisions

-- Customary Approaches to Healing in Timor-Leste..
-Funded by: UNIVERSITY OF MELBOURNE Contract from (2020 to 2020)
+- Customary Approaches to Healing in Timor-Leste (administered by University of Melbourne).
+Funded by: ARC Discovery Projects 2019 from (2020 to 2021)

 - Hola Wani: Courting bees in a divided land (administered by University of Melbourne).
 Funded by: ARC Discovery Projects via other University Grant 2016 from (2018 to 2019)